-- (a) the Board of Directors did not deem it appropriate to entrust the HR Committee with the further task of submitting proposals regarding the remuneration of Directors in general (beyond Executive Directors, the Chairperson and the other Directors with special tasks), as required by principle 6.P.4 of the Self-Regulatory Code; - (b) said decision was made in connection with the fact that the determination of general Directors' fees falls under the competence of the Shareholders' Meeting and that in the practice followed to date within the framework of the meetings resolving the renewal of Autogrill's Board of Directors each proposal in that regard was always submitted by one or more Shareholders; - (c) the decision to partially diverge from principle 6.P.4 of the Self-Regulatory Code, which was taken through a Board resolution on 20 December 2012, has been recently confirmed by the Board of Directors, upon the proposal of the Control, Risk and Corporate Governance Committee, with the unanimous vote of the Directors attending the Meeting of 12 March 2015; and - (d) said decision will be evaluated and discussed again in order to take into account not only the concrete needs of the Company, but also any indications that will gradually emerge, inter alia, from the annual report on the enforcement of the Self-Regulatory Code, published by the Corporate Governance Committee and from the format for the corporate governance and ownership report annually published by Borsa Italiana and, more generally, any change in the practice of Italian listed companies in the matter.
+- (beyond Executive Directors, the Chairperson and the other Directors with special tasks)34; - (b) said decision was made in connection with the fact that the determination of general Directors' fees falls under the competence of the Shareholders' Meeting and that in the practice followed to date within the framework of the meetings resolving the renewal of Autogrill's Board of Directors each proposal in that regard was always submitted by one or more Shareholders; - (c) the decision to partially diverge from the Self-Regulatory Code, which was taken through a Board resolution on 20 December 2012, has been recently confirmed by the Board of Directors, upon the proposal of the Control, Risk and Corporate Governance Committee, with the unanimous vote of the Directors attending the Meeting of 12 March 2015; and - (d) said decision will be evaluated and discussed again in order to take into account not only the concrete needs of the Company, but also any indications that will gradually emerge, inter alia, from the annual report on the enforcement of the Self-Regulatory Code, published by the Corporate Governance Committee and from the format for the corporate governance and ownership report annually published by Borsa Italiana and, more generally, any change in the practice of Italian listed companies in the matter.

-The Related-Party Transaction (RPT) procedure adopted by the Board of Directors (see section 12 below) allows for the exemption of resolutions concerning the remuneration of Directors and other executives with strategic responsibilities from the application of the provisions of the Related-Party Transaction Regulations and from the RPT Procedure itself provided that (i) the Company has adopted a remuneration policy; (ii) a committee of exclusively non-Executive Directors of whom a majority are independent (Human Resources Committee) is involved in the definition of the remuneration policy; (iii) a report illustrating the remuneration policy has been submitted to the approval or consultative vote of the Shareholders' Meeting; (iv) the remuneration assigned is in line with such policy.
+The Related-Party Transaction (RPT) procedure adopted by the Board of Directors (see section 12 below of this Report) allows for the exemption of resolutions concerning the remuneration of Directors and other executives with strategic responsibilities from the application of the provisions of the Related-Party Transaction Regulations and from the RPT Procedure itself provided that (i) the Company has adopted a remuneration policy; (ii) a committee of exclusively non-Executive Directors of whom a majority are independent (Human Resources Committee) is involved in the definition of the remuneration policy; (iii) a report illustrating the remuneration policy has been submitted to the approval or consultative vote of the Shareholders' Meeting; (iv) the remuneration assigned is in line with such policy.